What Happened to Britney Spears?

 “Jamie says he’s doing everything he’s supposed to be doing managing the estate — and that includes keeping it thriving and bridging the gap on any hiccups that could cost his daughter a fortune, including making sure a biz manager’s in place,” TMZ reported.

 The court documents claim that Jamie pulled his daughter out of significant debt and built the estate back up to the $60 million that is worth now.

-Update: Judge Declines Britney’s Bid To Remove Her Father As Conservator
+Judge Declines Britney’s Bid to Remove Her Father as Conservator